Gone (Coldrain song): Promotion and release

 Days leading up the release, there were teasers posted on social media to hype the debut of their latest single.
 A tweet which got everyone buzzing on Twitter was when Hayakawa put a post stating the world premiere for the music video was tomorrow, followed by a short clip of the intro of the song.
-Upon release, the song received substantial airplay on Sirius XM, Octane, BBC Radio 1 and Kerrang! leading to a lot of hype for their upcoming album.
+Upon release, the song received substantial airplay on SiriusXM, Octane, BBC Radio 1 and Kerrang! leading to a lot of hype for their upcoming album.
 As a result, the song received a lot of critical acclaim.

 Music video

 The music video for "Gone" was released alongside the single on September 16, 2015, and was directed by Maxilla.

 The video revolves around a couple who are shown to be happy, sad and have rough patches.
 They eventually call it quits and then realise what they had, that spark, is now gone.
 Mirrors shattering are also a centre point, and helps convey the idea of reflecting on what they had which is now fading away into dust.
 In the end, it is revealed that she left him behind after the realisation hits that she is gone for good.
 Intertwined with the music, silhouettes of the band members are shown playing the song with bright studio lights of the albums logo flashing around them.

-As of March 2025, the music video for "Gone" has over 6 million views on YouTube.